rathdebi/MLOps_End_to_End/README.md

 ====================================
 Once after deploying model in production there could be two challenges that may arise or pop up.

-To discuss about first challenge, a.k.a data drift and the other one is model drift.
+To discuss about first challenge, a.k.a data drift and the other one is model drift. let us discuss about both of them in detail.

 data drift:-
 ============